UL-FRI-LGM/cescg2023-webgpu/Part 1/Task Description.md

     vertex: {
         module,
         entryPoint: 'vertex',
-        buffers: [positionsBufferLayout, colorsBufferLayout],
+        buffers: [ positionsBufferLayout, colorsBufferLayout ],
     },
     ...
 });
 ```

-Lastly, we will connect the actual vertex buffers to the pipeline during
+Lastly, we will connect the actual vertex buffers to the pipeline.
+This happens
-encoding of the render pass.
-This is because the buffers may be swapped between
+during encoding of the render pass, because the buffers may be swapped between
 different models as long as the layout of the data inside the buffers remains
 the same.